rzubek/easy-cryptography/README.md

   * Provides initialization, boilerplate, and teardown for all operations
   * Hides legacy algorithms
   * Hides configuration options
+  * Single-file implementation that can be embedded in projects

 Some API highlights: